Pirouette: Turning Points in Design: Reception and criticism

-The show has been described as an "ode to the power of design" which is intended to underscore "how important design is as a social force and a form of human expression" and "offers a captivating reflection on the power of design to change behavior", while other sources have observed that the exhibition "showcases the industrial design of our never-ending age of anxiety."
+The show was described as an "ode to the power of design" which is intended to underscore "how important design is as a social force and a form of human expression", and to offer "a captivating reflection on the power of design to change behavior".
+Other sources observed that the exhibition "showcases the industrial design of our never-ending age of anxiety."

 Mark Feeney, writing in The Boston Globe, remarked that "both the deminer and Bracelet of Life leave considerations of mere aesthetics far behind.
 They're a reminder that good design can be a literal matter of life and death."
-Feeney compares Hawkins's warming stripes to a Morris Louis painting, observing that "seen in strictly visual terms, the graphic is quite pleasing [while] understood conceptually, it's alarming to contemplate."
-He also notes that "some of the most striking and/or highest-profile designs in 'Pirouette' are incorporeal", referring to Glaser's I NY logo, Kare's original Mac GUI icons, as well as other computer graphics featured in the exhibition such as "digital typefaces ... the @ sign for email [and] Google map pins".
+Feeney compared Hawkins's warming stripes to a Morris Louis painting, observing that "seen in strictly visual terms, the graphic is quite pleasing [while] understood conceptually, it's alarming to contemplate."
+He also noted that "some of the most striking and/or highest-profile designs in 'Pirouette' are incorporeal", referring to Glaser's I NY logo, Kare's original Mac GUI icons, as well as other computer graphics featured in the exhibition such as "digital typefaces ... the @ sign for email [and] Google map pins".

 In reference to the inclusion of political provocations like the Gay Pride flag and a "giant, dandelion-like anti-landmine device", Architectural Record observed that "in a climate where even the most anodyne appeals for inclusion and peace suddenly seem so aberrant, Antonelli's game feels like a surprisingly brave one."
 The review also remarked that "putting the everyday, the ephemeral, and the commercial under the intellectual spotlight" shows to what extent MoMA and its curator are willing to go in order to "broaden the purview of the institution – and presumably its audience".